daniel-e/rustml/README.md

 ### Other examples

-You can find orher examples in the directory `examples`.
+You can find other examples in the directory `examples`.
 These examples can be executed with Cargo as follows:

 ```bash